-OUR SOURCE WATERS DO NOT CONTAIN LEAD OR COPPER.
+NUD'S SOURCE WATERS DO NOT CONTAIN LEAD OR COPPER.

 However, lead and copper can leach into residential water from building plumbing systems.
 Lead and copper monitoring conducted at homes categorized as "high risk" was most recently completed in 2017 (see results in table data below).
+Lead and copper testing is performed every three years, with the next round of testing to be performed in 2020.

 Homes or buildings that were built or re-plumbed with copper pipes and lead-based solder prior to 1985 are considered "high risk."
-"Worst case" conditions occur when water has not been used and has been sitting stagnant in the pipes for six hours or longer-such as first thing in the morning.
+"Worst case" conditions occur when water has not been used and has been sitting stagnant in the pipes for six hours or longer, such as first thing in the morning.
 The risk decreases as the plumbing ages.
 If you do not have copper plumbing, your home is considered "low risk."
 However, some lead may also be leached from brass faucets.